BLCM/bl3mods/Apocalyptech/README.md

   whose mechanism I haven't figured out how to tweak yet.
 Pistols and SMGs get a 50% improvement, shotguns get 60%, and snipers will all be instant-fire.
+- `stronger_snipers.txt` - I've always felt that sniper rifles in BL3 could
+  use a bit of a buff, so this does that.
+Sniper Rifles are currently getting a 15% damage+crit bonus, and Jakobs rifles get an extra 10% crit bonus.

 ## Partlocks / Part Changes